mklewandowski/unity-ar-anchor-example/README.md

 # unity-ar-anchor-example

 An example of AR anchor integration in Unity using AR Foundation.
 Using this application, a 3D object can be anchored in an AR scene.
-This project is built using Unity version 2021.3.11f1 and is designed to run on Android devices (not tested in iOS).
+This project is built using Unity and is designed to run on Android devices (not tested in iOS).

 ## Supported Platforms
 This project is designed for use on both iOS and Android, but it has only been tested on Android.